 Connecting OData to Power BI Desktop

 Planview Spigit’s OData connector will link Spigit to Power BI Desktop as part of Microsoft’s October release of Power BI.
 The current date that has been communicated is October 14th 2020.
 You will require this release in order to connect the Planview Spigit OData feed.
 This connector allows users to authenticate with their Spigit application and then connect the data schema to their local Power BI Desktop instance.

 From this point, the data can be "mashed up" with other data sets in Power BI Desktop or built into custom visualizations for sharing internally within your organization.

 Connecting OData to Tableau

-Planview will be delivering an OData connector that will link Spigit to Tableau in July.
+Planview Spigit is delivering Web Data Connector that will link Spigit to Tableau.
 This will allow the data schema to be connected directly to Tableau.
 Using Tableau will require the connector and some additional work to map the schema, but this is a one-time only requirement.